Create a Magical Miniature Garden

 Fairy gardens should have a hint of whimsy.
 Use seashells as birdbaths; place a pretty marble on a golf tee to represent a gazing ball.
 Buttons or bottle caps make fanciful stepping-stones.

 Tree stump garden

 This small-scale garden features Bacopa 'Snowstorm' and Nemesia 'Blue Bird' planted in a hollow tree stump.
 A little woodland dwelling surrounded by a white picket fence provides a fanciful home for the fairy.

 Planted in a stone container, this easy garden features soft pink dianthus and just a couple of accessories.
-It's part of Pam Vohs' cottage garden in Savannah, Missouri.

 This garden highlights a stone castle almost as sturdy as its full-size counterpart.
 Creative crafts lovers might be able to build their own castles; otherwise, check fairy garden specialty websites for intricate accessories such as this.